 Vonegut’s “Slaughterhouse-Five”

-Films: The Book Thief, Schindler’s List, Oppenheimer
+Films: Schindler’s List, Oppenheimer

 Absurdism, Critique, Multiculturalism, and the Open Society: